Are analysts optimistic about Jabil Inc.'s (NYSE:JBL) stock? - The Dwinnex

 Ratios:

-For a better understanding of JBL, let’s look at its different ratios.
-It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 9.07 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 16.32.
+Our analysis of JBL’s different ratios will help us gain a deeper understanding of the company.
+It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 9.00 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 16.19.
 For the most recent quarter (mrq), Quick Ratio is recorded 0.50 and its Current Ratio is at 1.00.
 In the meantime, Its Debt-to-Equity ratio is 1.08 whereas as Long-Term Debt/Eq ratio is at 0.96.

 Upgrades & Downgrades